rtCamp/Frappe-Manager/docs/commands/ssl.md

 ### `fm ssl add`

-Issue an SSL certificate for a domain and point nginx at it.
+Issue or import an SSL certificate for a domain and point nginx at it.

 Bench mode takes a bench name and one of its configured domains (add new ones with fm update --add-alias).
 Naming just the bench offers its domains to pick from. --standalone issues for an external Docker project instead.